 I am currently working on analyzing the differences between linguistic methods and approaches, and identifying types of knowledge captured by them.
 Some of the main debates I am studying are functional vs. formal approaches and diachronic vs. synchronic approaches in linguistics.

 Under “News, comics, research” on this website you will also find lego comics that I started publishing recently.
 These are short comic strips inspired by my fieldwork, linguistics, and living in different countries.
 You can see an example of such a comic below.
 You can also find all the posts organized by topic under “Navigate”.
-If you want to repost a comic, please provide a link to the original on my website, and consider following me on my social network profiles listed under “Contact”.
+If you want to repost a comic, please provide a link to the original on my website.
+They are published under Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.
+Also, consider following me on my social network profiles listed under “Contact”.